After completing and recording rewards from 2,973 Raids, the Silph Research Group has uncovered the secret mechanics that determine Raid rewards!

 [Dronpes’ Note:] Notably,

-potions were added to the Raid rewards a day before this study was published, but the mechanics determining Raids remain the same.
-The Silph Research Group will soon have the latest probabilties including potions, but we did not wish to delay sharing these groundbreaking findings and helping clear up misinformation!
+POTIONS were added to the Raid rewards a day before this study was published, but the mechanics determining Raids remain the same.
+The Silph Research Group will soon have the latest probabilities including potions, but we did not wish to delay sharing these groundbreaking findings and helping clear up misinformation!
 [Note 1]

 Ready?
 Let’s dive in!

 You’ve likely already noticed that Raid reward items are often given out in multiples of the same item.

 Raid rewards are allotted in ‘item groupings’ that we call reward bundles.
 (For example, in level 5 Raids,

 REVIVES are given out in bundles of five.)